 WHEREAS, Mississippi's public school system has been indeed fortunate to have had such a capable individual as James Nelson dedicate his career, and it is with great pride that we recognize this professional educator and administrator who has brought honor to his school, his community and his state:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate the music and business achievements of Radio Station WGNL in Greenwood, Mississippi, and its Chief Operating Officer, Mr. Ruben C. Hughes, and wish them continued success in their future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate James L. "Creeper" Nelson upon his retirement as long-time Superintendent and administrator of the Newton Municipal Separate School District, and wish him success in his future endeavors.

-BE IT FURTHER RESOLVED, That this resolution be presented to Radio Station WGNL and Mr. Hughes, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this Resolution be presented to Superintendent Nelson and his family, and be furnished to the Board of Trustees of the Newton School District and to the Capitol Press Corps.